 by Tony Vidler

-Advisers know that changes to our business are coming thick and fast, and advisers know that clients are changing in their expectations of service, solutions and experiences.
-So what do we have to change in order to keep our clients
+Changes to financial services are coming thick and fast, and advisers know that clients are rapidly changing in their expectations of service, solutions and experiences.
+So what clients want is changing and we should ask ourselves what do we have to change in order to keep our clients?

 We tell them how it is going to be.